zetavg/chromium-website/site/chromium-os/developer-library/guides/performance/measuring-boot-time-performance/index.md

 ### Running the test

-The `bootperf` command is run from inside the Chromium OS chroot environment;
+The `bootperf` command is run from inside the ChromiumOS chroot environment;
 run `cros_sdk `before using the script.
 The command should be on the default PATH inside the chroot.